p2mate/ixo-usb-jtag/README.md

  * hw_xpcu_i: Access "internal" chain (the XPCU CPLD, IC3, itself)
  * hw_xpcu_x: Access "external" chain (the Spartan 3E, PROM, etc.)

+## nanoDLA Logic Analyzer

+This is a low cost logic analyzer made with FX2.
+Since its input channels are equipped only with dumping resistors, it is able to use them for output aswell.
+Supported through the usbjtag-nanodla.hex firmware.

+ * CH.0: TMS
+ * CH.2: TDI
+ * CH.4: TDO
+ * CH.6: TCK

+More information about nanoDLA can be found at https://github.com/wuxx/nanoDLA/

 ## Adapting the code to your hardware

 As is, the code assumes the following pin assignment: